Jakub-Pinkowski/commerce-website/README.md

-E-commerce website - work still very much in place
+# E-commerce Website

+**Note:** This project is still a work in progress.

+### Known Issues
-Mobile version might experience some issues with the current version of the website.
+- The mobile version may encounter some issues with the current implementation of the website.